If you're selling on Shopify, your number one goal should be to make more money from your potential customer.

 But, there is another way to sell more products and increase your average cart value with minimal effort...

-And that is with a sales funnel.
+And that is with creating a single product sales funnel.

 Shopify Sales Funnel Strategy